Revolutionno/pornhub-and-onlyfans-leaker/README.md

 - added Step
 - added High Jump
 - added No Fall
-- added
-- added
-- added
-- added
-- added
+- added Better optimization to reduce lag
-- deleted Old Gui
+- added a better color scheme for the GUI and remade the whole GUI